adnankhalid-robotics/simple_pnp_isaac_sim_moveit2/README.md

 # Simple Pick-and-Place: Isaac Sim + MoveIt2

-A simple pick-and-place implementation using NVIDIA Isaac Sim for simulation and MoveIt2 for motion planning, built on ROS 2 Jazzy.

 A pick-and-place implementation using **NVIDIA Isaac Sim** for simulation and **MoveIt2** for motion planning, built on **ROS 2 Jazzy**.

 ![Pick and place demo](media/demo.gif)